frovedis/frovedis/doc/tutorial/tutorial.md

       impurity, max_depth, max_bins
     );

-Note that there is no `num_classes` parameter and only an impurity function "impurity_type::Variance" is available.
+There is no `num_classes` parameter.
+About an impurity function, typical one is "impurity_type::Variance" for regression problems.
 A constructed tree model has common methods for classification/regression, but a regression tree&apos;s predicted probabilities make no sense (those values are always set to zero).